 Taylor – Yeah, the first kind of music I really got into was James Morrison’s first album and Paolo Nutini’s first albums.
 I went to college and ended up being in a heavy band and all I listened to was Pantera, and all these really heavy metal bands, Slipknot and all that.
 I kinda fell out of that phase pretty quickly and that’s when Dane started showing me all this other music and I started getting into John Mayer mainly.
 It’s all the old soul stuff, Otis Redding and Wilson Pickett.
 I love the Beatles and Led Zeppelin.
 There’s loads of stuff.

 You have a busy year touring.
 How do you prepare for tour and do you have any pre-show rituals?

 Taylor – We do power stands!

-Dane – Yeah we do power stands so we do this *stands and shows the power stand* You spread your legs and your arms like a starfish and you hold it for about 2 minutes, so that’s what we do.
+Dane – Yeah we do power stands so we do this *stands and shows the power stand*.
+You spread your legs and your arms like a starfish and you hold it for about two minutes, so that’s what we do.

 Taylor – When we were on The Voice, we had a teacher and she did it and said, ‘oh you should do it.’
 We were freaking out and she obviously knows loads of tips and tricks, she was amazing, she was like, ‘this calms you down,’ which it did.
 It made me feel better about it anyway.